mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 I will share some options to install the OpenShift in AWS using IAM STS (a.k.a "manual-STS" mode).

-## An overview how the AWS credentials flow works on OpenShift
+## An overview of how the AWS credentials flow works on OpenShift

 Getting credentials assuming an IAM role is the best way to provide credentials to access AWS resources as it uses short-lived tokens, easy to expire, and fine-tuned the access through trusted relationship statements.